mcaceresb/stata-gtools/docs/index.md

 TODO
 ----

-These are options/features I would like to support, but I don't have an ETA for them:
+These are options/features/improvements I would like to add, but I don't have an ETA for them:

 - Add support for binary `strL` variables.
 - Minimize memory use.
-- Improve debugging info.
-- Improve code comments when you write the API!
 - Add memory(greedy|lean) to give user fine-grained control over internals.
 - Integration with [ReadStat](https://github.com/WizardMac/ReadStat/tree/master/src)?
 - Create a Stata C hashing API with thin wrappers around core functions.
     - This will be a C library that other users can import.
     - Some functionality will be available from Stata via gtooos, api()
+- Add option to `gtop` to display top X results in alpha order
+- Improve debugging info.
+- Improve code comments when you write the API!
 - Have some type of coding standard for the base (coding style)
-- Add option to `gtop` to display top X results in alpha order
-- Clean exit from `gcollapse`, `gegen` on error.
-- Print # of missings for gegen

 About
 -----